SeldonIO/seldon-core/docs/wrappers/h2o.md

-# Packaging a H2O model for seldon core
+# Packaging a H2O model for Seldon Core

 This document outlines the steps needed to wrap any H2O model using Seldon's python wrappers into a docker image ready for deployment with Seldon Core.
 The process is nearly identical to [wrapping a python model](python.md), so be sure to read the documentation on this process first.
 The main differences are: